When it comes to finding the best air purifier, there's often a lot to consider, and that's where we can help point you in the right direction.

 Is an ionizer better than an air purifier?

 Ionizers make air particles heavier so they fall to the ground, and will still need to be cleaned up, whilst air purifiers catch dust and mould that may be flying around and filter air so it's cleaner.
-You can read more about the difference between an ioniser and an air purifier right here.

 How much should you spend on an air purifier?

-It's up to your personal budget, but around $200 should get you something that will tick off most of the boxes.
+It depends on your personal budget, but around $200 should get you something that will tick off most of the boxes.

 If you go lower you may miss out on some of the smarter features, such as smart-sensors and filter 'lifespan' tracking, but they should still do a good job.